 3. The dictator speech

-I will go briefly over this here, because this subject will have an article of its own soon.
+I will go briefly over this here, because this is a complex subject that warrants its own article.

 Be prepared to point out and explain how you did what and where everything is.

 Basically, if the judge has your tactical Marine in his hands, point out that :